 But if you’re planning on storing it, make sure to keep it in an airtight jar then store it in a cool place.
-Make sure to drink it as soon as you can (within the day) because there’s a lot of air inside the juice.
+Please drink it as soon as possible because blended drinks will go bad within 24 hours (or less!) since there’s a lot of air inside the liquid.

 Before ending this, remember the video I shared with you earlier?

-I am assuming that Cinthia is comparing the pros and cons between a juicer vs a blender.
+I am assuming that Cinthia is comparing the pros and cons of a juicer vs. a blender.

-Now bear with me on this – am talking about juicing with a masticating juicer not with a centrifugal type juicer.
+Now bear with me on this – I am talking about juicing with a masticating juicer, not with a centrifugal type juicer.

-A masticating juicer squeezes juice out using low rpm, usually between 80 and 100.
-This preserves more enzymes, phytochemicals and other nutrients that are present in vegetables and fruits.
+A masticating juicer squeezes the juice out using low rpm, usually between 80 and 100.
+It preserves more enzymes, phytochemicals, and other nutrients that are present in vegetables and fruits.

-Juice extracted from a masticating juicer would last as much as 36 hours, if you store it in an air tight glass container and refrigerate it.
-But a lot of experts recommend that you should drink it fresh and not store it to gain the maximum nutritional benefit.
+Juice extracted from a masticating juicer would last as much as 36 hours, if you store it in an airtight glass container and refrigerate it.
+But a lot of experts recommend that you should drink it fresh and not save it to gain the maximum nutritional benefit.

 If you plan on juicing a lot of leafy greens, then opt for a horizontal auger juicer because these will extract more and prep won’t be as long.
 I’ve written a detailed guide about choosing one and please read up on that.

-As I’ve mentioned earlier in this article, blending would be good for people not looking to invest in a good quality juicer but still enjoy the benefits of juicing.
+As I’ve mentioned earlier in this article, blending would be suitable for people not looking to invest in a good quality juicer but still enjoy the benefits of juicing.

-There are blenders that have a “juice” preset where it’ll chop ingredients into a finer consistency but you’ll have to add more water to the mix.
-This will dilute the recipe and won’t taste as good.
+Some blenders have a “juice” preset where it’ll chop ingredients into a finer consistency, but you’ll have to add more water to the mix.
+It will dilute the recipe and won’t taste as good.

 Yup, because of the way a blender functions.

-The fast spinning blade will suck in a lot of air and if you know basic science, air oxidizes food.
-You’ll notice that when you open a carton of milk, manufacturer recommends to drink it within a week.
+The fast-spinning blade will suck in a lot of air, and if you know basic science, air oxidizes food.
+You’ll notice that when you open a carton of milk, the manufacturer recommends drinking it within a week.
 That’s because when you open the seal, air goes in and has oxidized the milk.

 If you primarily juice greens, it shouldn’t be too expensive.

-Now if you’d use organic produce, expect to pay a little bit more depending on where you buy it.
-Here where I live, we’d pay as much as double for the organic stuff.
+Now, if you’d use organic produce, expect to pay a little bit more depending on where you buy it.
+Here where I live, we’d spend as much as double for the organic stuff.

-The main purpose of juicing is to fill out the missing dietary requirements because we don’t eat enough fruit and vegetables.
+The primary purpose of juicing is to fill out the missing dietary requirements because we don’t eat enough fruit and vegetables.

-The recommended amount is at least 5 servings of fruit and vegetables daily but in reality we eat less, sometimes none.
+The recommended amount is at least five servings of fruit and vegetables daily, but in reality, we eat less, sometimes none.

-Juicing makes this possible by cutting digestion out of the equation and introducing nutrients directly to the blood stream which makes it possible for us to take in more fruit and vegetables in our diet than we normally would because we feel less stuffed.
+Juicing makes this possible by cutting digestion out of the equation and introducing nutrients directly to the bloodstream, which makes it possible for us to take in more fruit and vegetables in our diet than we usually would because we feel less stuffed.

 Fiber can be had from eating fruits and vegetables and oatmeal.
-That’s why it is important to have a balanced diet.
+That’s why it is essential to have a balanced diet.